-This five-year Bond has a minimum term of one year and pays interest of 2 per cent plus RPI interest (maximum 5 per cent total per annum).
-Interest will accrue from the interest start date and interest payments will be made annually on 31 October.
-Funds will be drawn down regularly in multiple smaller Issues as required up until the close date of the offer as projects become ready for construction and a minimum draw down of £100,000 is reached.
-Projects are built as funds are collected.
+Although this Bond has a minimum term of one year, you should expect to commit your money for at least 5 years.
+The CBS will pay interest of 2 per cent plus RPI interest (maximum 5% total per annum).
+Interest will accrue from the Interest Start Date (3 months after drawdown from Ethex) and interest payments will be made annually on 31 October.
+Funds will be drawn down regularly in multiple smaller Issues as required up until the close date of the offer and a minimum draw down of £250.000 is reached.

-The Solar for Schools CBS intends to repay bonds at the end of the 5-year period by refinancing the projects.
+The Solar for Schools CBS intends to repay the bonds by the 31st October 2027.
 The refinancing may be done by a socially aware fund such as Social and Sustainable Capital (SASC), an ethical bank such as Triodos or by another bond offer such as this one.
-The Solar for Schools CBS may also repay the bonds early if either it cannot invest surplus funds in further projects or can refinance earlier at a lower cost and thus enable more schools to go solar.
-Given that the first bonds issued in 2016/2017 have a repayment date of 31 October 2021, we will use some of this offer to repay up to £1.3 million.
+The Solar for Schools CBS may also repay the bonds early if either it cannot invest surplus funds in further projects or can re-finance earlier at a lower cost and thus enable more schools to go solar.
+See risks section.

 Annual accounts are prepared by the company's accountants, presented to members and bondholders at the Annual General Meeting and published on the company's website.
-Bond issue administration, share registrar, and ongoing bondholder relations will continue to be managed under contract by Solar Options for Schools Ltd.
+Bond issue administration, and ongoing bondholder relations will continue to be managed under contract by Solar Options for Schools Ltd. Ethex will be the bond registrar for all new bonds issued via Ethex.